 Wait for server initialization

-You can manually trigger and wait for server initialization with the initIfNeeded
+To manually trigger and wait for server initialization, use the initIfNeeded

 method: